-For being a forester, employers are looking for those for the same field like forestry degrees or realistic, wildlife management, or environmental science.
+For being a forester, employers are looking for those in the same field like forestry degrees or realistic, wildlife management, or environmental science.
 Some programs offer internship opportunities that allow you to gain prior experience in graduation and can also help with career placement after graduation.

-In addition to these benefits, if you get the chance to be an expert in a forest area, then ask any program, it will help you stand in the other job candidates, with workplace employability skills.
+In addition to these benefits, if you get the chance to be an expert in a forest area, then ask for any program, it will help you stand in the other job candidates, with workplace employability skills.

-Those who wish to become professional foresters require a consolidated 4-year bachelor’s degree in the field of forestry from a reputed college or university that has a well equipped accredited forestry program and skills needed for a job.
+Those who wish to become professional foresters require a consolidated 4-year bachelor’s degree in the field of forestry from a reputed college or university that has a well-equipped accredited forestry program and skills needed for a job.

 To become a forest technician, a candidate requires an associate’s degree of 2-years from a reputed school with a well-equipped accredited technical forestry program of its own.
-Before deciding to be, one should know actually what is a forester and what does a forester does with a degree for salary.
+Before deciding to be, one should know actually what is a forester and what a forester does with a degree for salary.

 If you do not acquire a related graduate degree, you have an option to earn a certificate that has more than five years of experience.
 You can learn more from SAF’s certificate webpage, and job-related skills